 (1) Culture is a group-orientated concept by which the self is always connected with others; (2) the reading and writing of self-narrative provides a window through which the self and others can be examined and understood; (3) telling one’s story does not automatically result in the cultural understanding of self and others, which only grows out of in-depth cultural analysis and interpretation, and (4) autoethnography is an excellent instructional tool to help not only social scientists but also practitioners gain profound understanding of self and other and function more effectively with others from diverse cultures.
 (Chang, 2008, p.
 13)

-Autoethnography is not however a singular practice for enhancing knowledge in CSP and understanding identities as culturally constructed through the narratives resources that are accessible to people.
-Rather, this type of narrative inquiry needs to be considered in the plural.
-Amongst the several varieties of autoethnography to utilize, a sport psychologist or CSP researcher might choose from the following.
+Autoethnography is not however a singular practice for enhancing self-reflexive knowledge in CSP and understanding identities as socially and culturally constructed through the narratives resources that are accessible to people.
+Rather, this type of narrative inquiry needs to also be considered in the plural.
+Amongst the several varieties of autoethnography to utilize, a sport psychology practitioner or CSP researcher might choose from the following.
 Emotional autoethnography, or what is sometimes termed evocative autoethnography, refers to a literary approach that seeks to show, rather than tell, theory through emotionally driven stories (Ellis & Bochner, 2006).
-The goal is evocation specifically in terms of creating an emotional resonance with the reader and a heartfelt understanding of culture.
-Emotional stories of personal experiences that connect with the sub-cultures the researcher is immersed in are crafted and, because in this variety of autoethnography a story aims show theory, no or little attempt is offered by the researcher to provide a theoretical autopsy of the story (Ellis & Bochner, 2006).
-That is, they largely refrain from telling readers what the story is meant to theoretically show about experience, identities, and culture from their perspective.
-An example of an emotional autoethnography can be found in Ellis (2014), who tells her own story of chronic pain and arthritis, the emotional impact on her self-identity and life, and artfully links the story elements to the psychological and socio-cultural realms.
+The goal is evocation specifically in terms of creating an emotional resonance with the reader and a heartfelt understanding of culture as told through a self-reflexive story by a researcher or practitioner.
+Emotional stories of personal experiences that connect with the sub-cultures the researcher is immersed in are crafted and, because in this variety of autoethnography a story aims to show theory, little or no attempt is offered by the researcher to provide a theoretical autopsy of the story (Ellis & Bochner, 2006).
+By refraining from telling readers what the story is meant to theoretically show and convey about experience, identities and culture are not only shown through deeply emotional forms of writing, but they are felt by the reader.
+An example of an emotional autoethnography can be found in Ellis (2014), who tells her own story of chronic pain and arthritis, the emotional impact on her self-identity and life, and then artfully links the story elements to the psychological and socio-cultural realms through her use of certain words, phrases and story telling devices (e.g., dramatic turns, humour).
+In accomplishing this emotional autoethnography it should be emphasized that Ellis (2014) still reflexively acknowledged the various underlying epistemological and theoretical tenets concerning autoethnography and the links of the story with the personal and cultural realm.
+Thus within this autoethnographic genre, reflexive acknowledgement in terms of epistemological understanding is still done “behind the scenes” even if it is not written or published in the final version of the story or manuscript.
+Lest it be unclear, the researcher or practitioner does not simply write a story or present case studies, but rather, such stories or case studies are written artfully and with epistemological awareness up front.
+Armed with a deeper epistemological engagement prior to, and during the writing of one’s self-story, an emotional autoethnography is a potential tool to deepen and expand epistemological and methodological forms of reflexivity that have been called for within the broader social sciences (e.g., Day, 2012), but less considered within CSP and cultural praxis writings.